spring-attic/spring-xd-samples/si-dsl-module/README.md

  * An integration test to test the module registered and deployed in an embedded Spring XD single node container

-## Building
+## Building with Maven

-	$ mvn package
+	$ mvn clean package

-The project [pom][] declares `spring-xd-module-parent` as its parent.
+The project's [pom][] declares `spring-xd-module-parent` as its parent.
 This adds the dependencies needed to compile and test the module and also configures the [Spring Boot Maven Plugin][] to package the module as an uber-jar, packaging any dependencies that are not already provided by the Spring XD container.

+## Building with Gradle

+	$./gradlew clean test bootRepackage

+The project's [build.gradle][] applies the `spring-xd-module` plugin, providing analagous build and packaging support for gradle.
+This plugin also applies the [Spring Boot Gradle Plugin][] as well as the [propdeps plugin][].

 In this case, `spring-integration-java-dsl` is a module dependency that must be packaged with the module to be loaded by the module's class loader.
 This component has transitive dependencies, including Spring Integration and Spring Framework libraries that are already in the Spring XD classpath.
 To avoid potential version conflicts and other class loader issues, the Spring Boot Maven Plugin is configured to exclude these from the from the uber-jar.
 See the [Modules][] section in the Spring XD Reference for instructions on how to override such exclusions.

 ## Using the Custom Module

-The uber-jar will be in `target/si-dsl-module-1.0.0.BUILD-SNAPSHOT.jar`.
+The uber-jar will be in `[project build dir]/si-dsl-module-1.0.0.BUILD-SNAPSHOT.jar`.
 To install and register the module to your Spring XD distribution, use the `module upload` Spring XD shell command.
 Start Spring XD and the shell:

 	_____                           __   _______